-Who Is Diana Ross And What’s Her Age, Kids and Net Worth
+Who Is Diana Ross?
+Everything You Need To Know About Her Age, Kids, And Net Worth

-Diana Ross was on Sunday night honored with a lifetime achievement award at the American Music Awards.
-She was one of the performers at the event, with her youngest son, Evan, doing the intro.
-It was followed by a video outlining her career as an actress, singer, record producer and songwriter.
-Born in March 26, 1944, in Detroit, she rose to fame in the 60s, as a member of the Supremes, a vocal group that became Motown’s biggest sensations.
-That said, it was while performing in a group called Primettes that she and group-members got noticed.
-She was only fifteen when joining them.
+Diana Ross was honored Sunday night with a lifetime achievement award at the American Music Awards.
+She was one of the performers at the event, with her youngest son Evan doing the intro.
+It was followed by a video outlining her career as an actress, singer, record producer, and songwriter.
+Born on March 26, 1944, in Detroit, she rose to fame in the ’60s as a member of the Supremes, a vocal group that became one of Motown’s biggest sensations.
+That said, it was while performing in a group called the Primettes that she and other group members got noticed.
+She was only 15-years-old when joining them.
 The group won a talent competition in Windsor, Ontario, in 1960, which caught the attention of industry studios.
 They were soon asked to audition at Motown Records.
 The group was eventually integrated into Motown, but this was following a series of setbacks, which included legal contractual age problems.
 She went solo in May 1970 with “Reach Out and Touch” and “Ain’t No Mountain High Enough” being her debut songs.

 Her Kids

-Diana Ross has five children, namely; Chudney Ross, Evan Ross, Tracee Ellis Ross, Ross Naess and Rhonda Ross Kendrick.
+Diana Ross has five children – Chudney Ross, Evan Ross, Tracee Ellis Ross, Ross Naess and Rhonda Ross Kendrick.
 She also has grandkids, some of whom were present at the AMAs.
-Family members who attended the AMAs included, Evan Ross, Tracee and Ashlee Simpson along with Jagger Snow, their 2-year-old daughter, and Bronx Mowgli, Ashlee’s son.
+Family members who attended the AMAs included Evan Ross, Tracee and Ashlee Simpson along with Jagger Snow, their 2-year-old daughter, and Bronx Mowgli, Ashlee’s son.
 Raif-Henok Emmanuel Kendrick, Rhonda Ross, Kimberly Ryan, Callaway Lane, Ross Naess, and Chudney Ross were also in attendance.

 DIANA ROSS BEING AT THE #AMAs IS EVERYTHING OUR GODDESS QUEEN ???????? pic.twitter.com/qgbFxIwkmE